photo sharing and upload picture albums photo forums search pictures popular photos photography help login

 A few words on solid couplings:

 The shafting shop I use fits the coupling to the shaft with a light interference fit.
 This means it DOES NOT just slide onto the shaft.
 Western Branch Metals, the largest supplier of prop shafting in the US, suggests that the shaft OD be about 0.0003" - 0.0005" larger than the ID of the coupling.
 A proper fit will require some light tapping to get them together or some light heat, no more than about 160F, to get the coupling over the shaft.
-A "clearance fit", where the coupling just "slides on" can cause excessive shaft, key and coupling wear and can eventually lead to a shafting fracture or failure.

 2) The shaft is usually fine and can be cleaned and re-used.
 It is the steel coupling that gives up surface material, and this lost layer of rust means you can't re-use it.
-If the coupling just "slides" back on it is too loose!
+If the coupling just "slides" back on it is too loose.

 3) When reinstalling a new coupling to an old shaft you should always have it fitted and faced by a COMPETENT machine shop or prop shop.
 Shops charge around $65.00+ for a fit and face.
 While you are at it have the shaft trued.
 Shaft truing is more costly than a just a fit and face but generally cheaper than a new shaft and it will get rid of any annoying vibrations.
 Another good practice to eliminate vibrations is to "lap fit" the prop to the shaft and you could actually do this yourself.

-4) When re-installing the shaft you should get it started with the machined in "lead" then lightly tap it home with either a rubber mallet or an oak or maple block protecting the shaft, and a hammer.
+4) When re-installing the shaft you should get it started with the machined in "lead" then lightly tap it home with either a rubber mallet, soft lead mallet or an oak or maple block protecting the shaft, and a hammer.
 Alternatively you can cool the shaft and warm the coupling.
 I am not talking blow torch here just warming one and cooling the other.
 For this job you'll usually need two people or many trips up and down the ladder.
 Tap it in while looking in the coupling holes until you see the dimples for the set screws.
 I color the spotting in the shaft with a red sharpie marker then use a flash light to see when they "dimples" or "spots" are lined up.
 Don't over do it cause backing it off is more of a pain than driving it in.

 7) If you can, don't replace the coupling with a solid coupling and instead replace it with what's called a "split coupling".
 This will make future removal and re-install much easier.
 Even with a split coupling you should still have it fitted and faced after removal.
 The $65.00 +/- is well worth it.
+Split couplings require the utmost care in installation.
+The nuts should be tightened EVENLY and to proper torque.
+Uneven tightening of the clamping nuts can cause a split coupling to be thrown off in true.
+Tighten each one a little at a time.

 8) Never use a large hammer, or a slide hammer, with any great force, to pound or pull directly on a coupling that is connected to the transmission.
-You can rather easily damage the bearings and brinnel them.
+You can rather easily damage the bearings and brinel them.
 Brineling of the bearing surface creates an imprint of the roller bearing on the face of the bearings race.
 This brineling of the race will eventually lead to a bearing failure and gear box re-build.
 In extreme cases the gear box may shatter and there are many who have done just that.
 Slide hammers should be avoided at all costs and NEVER used to pull a shaft out of a coupling when it is connected to the gear box.

 Nikon D70

-1/30s f/3.5 at 18.0mm hide exif
+1/30s f/3.5 at 18.0mm full exif

-other sizes: small medium large
+other sizes: small medium large auto

-comment | share
+share

 John 11-Feb-2008 01:41